JanssenProject/jans/docs/README.md

 ```

-It created scope and returned current data.
+It created scope with inum `112116fd-257b-40d8-a2c9-0c23536680ed` and returned current data.
 Let's update `iconUrl` with patch method.
 So we need a schema for patch method.
 Remember when we queried info for task **OAuthScopes** it printed:

 ```
 Operation ID: patch-oauth-scopes-by-id